Lantern Festival Thailand: Dates, Locations & Tips

-The Yi Peng Festival is celebrated by lighting colourful lanterns and flying them in the sky.
+The Yi Peng Festival is celebrated by lighting colorful lanterns and flying them in the sky.
 The view of thousands of lanterns in the glittering night sky gives viewers a mesmerizing view.
 The meaning of Yi Peng is a second full moon, and it is celebrated to welcome the cool season and the end of the spring season.

 History And Origin of Lantern Festival Thailand

 Loy Krathong is said to be rooted strongly in the Hindu and Buddhist cultures of praying gods.
 This festival dates back centuries to the Sukhothai Period, i.e. 1238-1438.
 Back then, the festival was celebrated to show gratitude towards the river goddess and pray for forgiveness for these lush waterbeds and water sources despite polluting the river.
-People used to follow a Brahmanic ritual to honour the goddess of the river, Mae Kongka.
+People used to follow a Brahmanic ritual to honor the goddess of the river, Mae Kongka.
 However, later, locals adapted Buddhism to worship.

 Yi Peng originated from Chiang Mai and is known to be rooted in Lanna traditions.
 The main reason to celebrate is to let go of bad luck and be successful in life.

-Traditions And Activities
+Traditions And Activities at Sky Lantern Festival

 People today not only celebrate just out of being religious but also it becomes a time for Thai people to come together and spend some time with the close ones around nature and waterbeds and pray for their good fortune and well-being.
 The tradition of releasing baskets or krathongs into canals, rivers, and lakes symbolizes the appreciation of nature’s offerings.
-Thai people believe that by doing so, they are letting go of all the negative thoughts, anger, hatred and so on that they have been carrying throughout the year.
+Thai people believe that by doing so, they are letting go of all the negative thoughts, anger, hatred, and so on that they have been carrying throughout the year.

 Preparation Of Krathongs

-People make sure that they use natural sources to make Krathongs, such as banana leaves, trunks, flowers and organic candles.
+People make sure that they use natural sources to make Krathongs, such as banana leaves, trunks, flowers, and organic candles.
 They are generally smaller in size and are beautiful to look at.

 Releasing Krathongs

-When the full moon is visible, people head towards lakes, seashores, rivers and canals.
+When the full moon is visible, people head towards lakes, seashores, rivers, and canals.
 They release all the illuminated Krathongs into the water, and the whole water bed becomes enlightened by those Krathongs.
 Some also release personal items into the river through krathongs to let go of their sins.

 Cultural Programmes & Ceremonies at Temples